Objectives, actions and results

 ---|---|

-GD4S | GD4S is a non-profit association under Belgian law gathering the voices of the largest natural gas and renewable gas distributors in Europe in 8 European Member States: France, Greece, Ireland, Italy, the Netherlands, Portugal, Romania and Spain.
+GD4S | GD4S is a non-profit associationunder Belgian law gathering the voices of the largest natural gas and renewable gas distributors in Europe in 10 European Member States: France, Greece, Ireland, Italy, the Netherlands, Portugal, Romania, Spain, UK (since 2024) and Poland (since 2025).
 The association’s mission is to represent the views of the gas distribution sector at European institutions, specifically concerning the role that such infrastructures can play in the energy transition process towards a low carbon economy.
-In particular, the association supports gas and LNG as fuels for the transport sector, biomethane development and use for space heating, the study and implementation of Power to Gas technologies for the production of “green” hydrogen and its use as energy carrier able to carry and store renewable energy, taking advantage of the existing infrastructure now used for natural gas.
-In 2023, GD4S focused on several key dossiers, including the Gas Package, Methane Emissions Regulation, Energy Performance of Buildings Directive (EPBD), Ecolabelling & Ecodesign, the Energy Efficiency Directive.
-In 2023, GD4S also released its first progress report on its “Sustainability Charter”. |
+In particular, the association supports biomethane development and use for space heating and gas and LNG as fuels for the transport sector, the study and implementation of Power to Gas technologies for the production of “green” hydrogen and its use as energy carrier able to carry and store renewable energy, taking advantage of the existing infrastructure now used for natural gas.
+In 2024, GD4S concentrated on several key dossiers, including the final revision of the Gas Package, the Methane Emissions Regulation, and the Energy Performance of Buildings Directive (EPBD).
+In early 2025, the association organized the event “Biomethane Connect Europe” in Paris, specifically aimed at supporting biomethane development through exchanges of views among policymakers, farmers, industrial representatives, and infrastructure operators. |

 Confindustria | Confindustria is Italy’s most important organisation representing entrepreneurs, grouping more than 153,000 manufacturing and service companies, with a total of more than 5 million employees.
 The association aims to support the role of business as an engine for the economic, social and civil growth of the country.
 In this perspective, it defines common paths and – while respecting the areas of autonomy and influence – shares objectives and initiatives with the world of economics and finance, national, European and international institutions, PA, social partners, culture and research, science and technology, politics, information and civil society.
 By representing companies and their values at institutions of all levels, Confindustria contributes to social well-being and progress, and from this standpoint guarantees increasingly diversified, efficient and modern services. |